 What is a stillbirth?

-Stillbirth is the death of a fetus after the 20th week of pregnancy, but before the baby can be delivered.
+A stillbirth is when a fetus dies after the mother’s 20th week of pregnancy.
 The baby may have died in the uterus weeks or hours before labor.
-Rarely, the fetus may die during labor.
+Rarely, the baby may die during labor.
 Although prenatal care has drastically improved over the years, the reality is stillbirths still happen and often go unexplained.

 How common are stillbirths?

 A stillbirth occurs in about one of 160 births (about 24,000 babies per year in the United States).

 Who is at risk of having a stillbirth?

 A stillbirth can happen to pregnant women of any age, background, or ethnicity.
 They can be unpredictable – 1/3 of cases go unexplained.
 There are some ways you can reduce your risk, though.
 You’re more likely to have a stillbirth if you:

 - Smoke, drink alcohol, or use recreational drugs.

 - Are an older mother (age 35 or older).